The elderly traveler sits by the roadway, sipping a cup of tea from water boiled over

 an open fire.
 His cup is oddly shaped and hand-made out of clay from the river bank.

-Long, silvery hair long and leathery tough feet.
-The lines on his face bear a lifetime of defiant peace, and his eyes radiate a
+Long, silvery hair and leathery feet.
+The lines on his face bear a lifetime of defiant peace, and his eyes radiate a stalwart joy.

-He's lived a life apart from the crowd; beneath them, as most describe him, but some wiser souls reckon his place has always been in the realms of higher consciousness.
+He's lived a life apart from the crowd - beneath them, some might say, but wiser souls reckon his place has always been in the realms of higher consciousness.

 Resting whenever his body commands, his stamina lasts beyond norms.

 his way home.
 He is tired, but he must

 keep moving.
 When his job is done, on

 rest, but for now there is no break.
 Tomorrow he will start all over again.

 The sleep he will get tonight will have to

 another busy day.
 He hides his frustration like an obedient soldier.